Mia Love: Early career

 After college, she worked at Sento Corporation and the Echopass Corporation.
 She was also a flight attendant with Continental Airlines.
 Love moved to Utah in 1998.

-Love began to be active in civic affairs when she served as the community spokesperson in Saratoga Springs, Utah in an effort to persuade the developer of her neighborhood to spray against flies.
+Love began to be active in civic affairs when she served as the community spokesperson in Saratoga Springs, Utah, in an effort to persuade the developer of her neighborhood to spray against flies.

-In 2003 Love won a seat on the Saratoga Springs City Council.
+In 2003, Love won a seat on the Saratoga Springs City Council.
 She was the first female Haitian-American elected official in Utah County; she took office in January 2004.
-During an economic downturn, as part of the city council Love approved a transition from the agriculture tax to municipal tax.
+During an economic downturn, as part of the city council, Love approved a transition from the agriculture tax to municipal tax.
 She worked with other city council members to cut expenses, reducing the city's shortfall during the economic downturn from $3.5 million to $779,000.
-Saratoga Springs now has the highest possible bond rating for a city of its size.
+Saratoga Springs by 2011 had attained the highest possible bond rating for a city of its size.

 After six years on the council, Love was elected mayor of Saratoga Springs, defeating opponent Jeff Francom by a margin of 861–594.
 She served from January 2010 to January 2014.
 During her term, Love led the city in dealing with natural disasters, including a wildfire, followed shortly afterward by a severe mudslide.